The UV/optical peak and X-ray brightening in TDE candidate AT2019azh: A case of stream-stream collision and delayed accretion: Spectral analysis

 For Swift X-ray data, we fit the two stacking spectra which are grouped in before and after June 4, 2019 (O01\_31 and O32\_40).
 We group the data to have at least 4 counts in each bin, and adopt mainly the C-statistic for the Swift spectral fittings which are performed using XSPEC (v.12.9; Arnaud 1996).
 We try to fit the spectra with five different models, which are a single power-law, a double power-laws, a single blackbody, a double blackbodies, and a single power-law plus single blackbody, respectively.
 For Galactic absorption, we adopt a column density of $N_{H}$ = 4.15 $\times$ $10^{20}$ cm$^{-2}$ \citep{HI4PI Collaboration2016} in the direction of AT2019azh.

 The fitting results are listed in the Table \ref{tab:2}.
-We find that the best fit and accepted model for O01\_31 is a single power-law, with photon index $\Gamma = 1.9 \pm 0.6$, plus a single blackbody of temperature $kT=56 \pm$ 9 eV.
-The best fit and accepted model for O32\_40 is a double blackbodies, with $kT_1=51 \pm 4$ eV and $kT_2= 120 \pm 28$ eV.
-They are shown in Figure\, \ref{fig:xrayspec}.
+We find that the best fit and accepted model for O01\_31 is a single power-law, with photon index $\Gamma = 1.9 0.6$, plus a single blackbody of temperature $kT=56 $$\pm$ 9 eV.
+Both double power laws and a power law plus a black-body can be accepted by the spectral fitting for the spectrum of O01\_31.
+However, the photon index of steeper PL component in double PL model ($\Gamma \sim 6.1$) is too steep, even steeper than some cases of AGN with extremely soft X-ray emissions (e.g., RX J1301.9+2747, \cite{sun13}).
+Therefore, we prefer the later model.
+Since the dominated component is the black body rather than the PL, we have change the model name to a `black body plus PL' model.

 Based on the best fit results, we estimate the X-ray fluxes of the two stacking spectra.
-The 0.3-2, and 2-10 keV band unabsorbed fluxes in O01\_31 are $2.34^{-0.37}_{+0.10} \times 10^{-13}$ erg cm$^{-2}$ s$^{-1}$, and $2.5^{-0.8}_{+1.0} \times 10^{-14}$ erg cm$^{-2}$ s$^{-1}$, respectively.
-The 0.3-2 keV band unabsorbed flux in O32\_40 is $7.10^{-0.50}_{+0.08} \times 10^{-12}$ erg cm$^{-2}$ s$^{-1}$, while the 0.3-2 keV band flux of the second blackbody component is only $\sim 7\%$ of the flux of first one.
+The 0.3-2, and 2-10 keV band unabsorbed fluxes in O01\_31 are $2.34^{-0.37}_{+0.10} \times 10^{-13}$ erg cm$^{-2}$ s$^{-1}$, and $2.5^{-0.8}_{+1.0} \times 10^{-14}$ erg cm$^{-2}$ s$^{-1}$, respectively.The 0.3-2 keV band unabsorbed flux in O32\_40 is $7.10^{-0.50}_{+0.08} \times 10^{-12}$ erg cm$^{-2}$ s$^{-1}$.
+Note that there are two blackbody components in O32\_40, however, the 0.3-2 keV band flux of the component with higher temperature is only $\sim 7\%$ of the flux of the one with the low temperature in O32\_40.
 Using the stacking spectral fitting results, we convert the count rate of each XRT exposure to the 0.3 - 10 keV flux.
 Replacing the blackbody component in the best fit models with a multi-blackbody from accretion disk model ('diskbb'), we also derive the X-ray blackbody radii, which are $\sim 7 \times 10^{10}$, $6\times 10^{11}$ and $1\times 10^{10}$ cm, respectively, for the blackbody component in O01\_31, the first, and the second one in O32\_40.
 These radii are 0.07-4 times of $R_g$ ($R_g = GM /c^2$), if considering an SMBH mass of $10^{6} M_{\sun}$.

 As was shown in Figure \ref{fig:x-ray}, the X-ray hardness ratio drops substantially toward later times and becomes softer when the source is brighter, which is reminiscent of the state transitions behavior typically seen in BH X-ray binaries \citep[e.g.,][]{remillard06}.
 Thus, the X-rays here can be considered as the signature of the BH accretion.
-Therefore, the early X-rays probably correspond to a low accretion state which is harder, whereas the late X-ray brightening at $t=$250 d corresponds to a high accretion rate where the hard photons disappear.
+Therefore, the early X-rays probably correspond to a low accretion state which is harder, whereas the late X-ray brightening at $t=$210 d corresponds to a high accretion rate where the hard photons disappear.